NZRS/homebrew-sysops/README.md

 ```
 poet ansible -a ara -a docker-py -a python-neutronclient \
-  -a shade -a pywinrm -a kerberos -a xmltodict -a boto \
+  -a shade -a pywinrm -a kerberos -a xmltodict -a boto -a pyvmomi \
   -a botocore -a apache-libcloud -a python-keyczar \
   -a passlib -a zabbix-api -a junos-eznc -a jxmlease -a dnspython \
   -a pysphere -a python-consul -a python-vagrant \